Willow0349/alps/README.md

 A simple and extensible webmail.

 # Usage with Mailu
-This guide assumes that you are running docker compose, your mailu folder is "/mailu/" and your mailu mailu containers are using default names you also need to run some of the commands as root
+This guide assumes that you are running docker compose, your mailu folder is "/mailu/" and your mailu containers are using default names you also need to run some of the commands as root
 ## Build the Dockerfile
 Clone this repository with the docker file: